 Inset days in September: Monday 4th September

-First day of term for pupils in September: Thursday 2nd September
+First day for pupils in September (NOT Reception): Tuesday 5th September

 School uniform can be ordered through Penn Sports Ltd. Please see the contact details below.
 For more information regarding our school uniform, please refer to the 'Our School' section and the page 'School Uniform'.

 Find us at: